Picovoice/picovoice/sdk/web/core/README.md

 yarn build
 ```

-This will build the types required for Picovoice web and web-framework bindings.
+This will build the types required for Picovoice web and web-framework sdks.